Vidyapiratha/dealmgt/README.md

 - Parallel Development: Teams can work on different functions simultaneously without much conflict or need for coordination.

 - Avoid Deployment Overhead: Updating any part of the code requires redeploying all functions, even if only one function changed if we have all resources in one JS file.
+If we have seperate JS files we can deploy them seperately

 As it is a small scale project tarting with a single file can be quick and convenient.
 As the project grows or this project is being worked in a team, separate files per function offer better organization, maintainability, and scalability.